elavoie/pull-limit/README.md

    either after the stream closes or the number of elements sinked into *stream.sink* but not sourced by *stream.source* is below n, with n having a default value of 1.
+4. After *updateLimit* has been called, the n now has the l value.